canutera/countries_dw/README.md

 - [x] Set up a PostgreSQL database to store table
 - [x] Create data model and documentation
 - [ ] Finish model creation and docs
+- [ ] Create a airflow instance to orchestrate tasks
 - [ ] Start data visualization for countries_dw